DanielSon721/Reverse-Engineered-Chatroom-Server/README.md

 The server was made to perfectly match:

-Output ordering
+* Output ordering

-Packet sequencing
+* Packet sequencing

-Opcode usage
+* Opcode usage

-Room/user listing formatting
+* Room/user listing formatting

-All accepted and rejected client commands
+* All accepted and rejected client commands

 This ensures the client prints identical text when connected to this server or the reference, which is the requirement for full credit.

+## To run reference server:

+./rserver_ref_macos_arm64 -p 41700

-How to Build
+## How to Build

 make clean
 make

-How to Run
+## How to run my implementation:
 ./rserver -p 41700

-Then in the provided client:
+## How to run provided client:

+docker run --rm -it --platform=linux/amd64 --network host -v "$(pwd)":/a3 ubuntu:24.04 bash

 \connect <server-ip>:41700